privacyguides/privacyguides.org/docs/basics/common-threats.en.md

 <span class="pg-orange">:material-bug-outline: Passive Attacks</span>

-Security and privacy are often conflated, because you need security to obtain any semblance of privacy—Using tools which appear private is futile if they could easily be exploited by attackers to release your data later.
+Security and privacy are often conflated, because you need security to obtain any semblance of privacy: Using tools which appear private is futile if they could easily be exploited by attackers to release your data later.
 However the inverse is not necessarily true, the most secure service in the world *isn't necessarily* private.
 The best example of this is trusting data to Google, who have never lost data to breaches and employ industry-leading security experts to secure their services.
 Even though Google provides a very secure service, very few would consider their data private in their hands.

 When it comes to application security, we generally do not (and sometimes cannot) know if the software that we use is malicious, or might one day become malicious.
 Even with the most trustworthy developers, there is generally no guarantee that their software does not have a serious vulnerability that could later be exploited.